 If you're a cyclist it's quite likely that hitting a pothole in a badly-maintained road will at least damage your bike, and quite possibly cause you injury as a result.
 It's also likely when driving that if you hit a pothole, you may damage your wheel or possibly suspension.
 In either case, your local council may be liable to pay you compensation.
 Importantly, if you have sustained any personal injury as a result of hitting a pothole, you should speak to an expert claims solicitor right away.

 Tips For Bringing a Legal Claim Following Damages Caused by a Pothole

-Senior personal injury lawyer, Michael Hardacre, discusses a local authority's responsibilities for potholes and provides tips for bringing a legal claim following damage caused by a pothole.
+Senior personal injury solicitor, Michael Hardacre, discusses a local authority's responsibilities for potholes and provides tips for bringing a legal claim following damage caused by a pothole.